X-lab-3D/PANDORA/README.md

 PANDORA is anchor restrained modelling pipeline for generating peptide-MHC structures.

-PANDORA contains multiple functions to pre-process data and it's able to exploit different crucial domain knowledge provided by the user to guide the modelling.
+It contains multiple functions to pre-process data and it's able to exploit different crucial domain knowledge provided by the user to guide the modelling.

 ## Dependencies